 What are microgreens?

 Microgreens are pretty much the seedlings of edible (safety first people) vegetables and herbs, and they are super popular at the moment.
+They are harvested right after the cotyledon leaves have emerged.
 If you are wondering what microgreens taste like, well they pretty much taste like an intense version of the plants they become.
 They also have the added benefit of being packed with nutrients, making them small but mighty!

 So what exactly is all the fuss about?
 What exactly are the health benefits of microgreens?
 Well, compared to mature plants, microgreens are super heroes, as they can pack between 3-40 times the nutritional content.
 So you can see there is quite a range on the power they pack.
 But even 3 times more nutritional content is worth it in my books.
 That’s pretty crazy when you think about it!